Gangasaikumar/Todo_App_flutter/README.md

     - **Pending Work**: See estimated remaining effort based on your tasks' Pomodoro estimates.
     - **Daily Capacity**: Visual progress bar comparing today's focus time against your daily goal (e.g., 8 hours).
     - **Weekly Activity Chart**: A vertical bar chart visualizing your focus intensity over the last 7 days.

+### 11. 🗓️ Unified Calendar View
+- **Monthly Overview**: View your tasks on a full monthly calendar to plan ahead effectively.
+- **Unified Design**: Experience the **exact same** beautiful task list design as the Home Screen.
+- **Seamless Interaction**: Drag & drop to reorder, swipe to delete, and tap to edit directly from the calendar.
+- **Markers**: Visual dots indicate days with pending or completed tasks.

 ## 📱 Screenshots